 I often notice friends, family, and even co-workers constantly looking to throw out items that are still in perfectly good condition; it drives me nuts!
 Why not let someone bid on the product?
 Worst case will be that it doesn’t sell, and then you can throw out the item.
 No harm, no foul.

 At the very least, donate your stuff.
 I typically enjoy donating old apparel to the Salvation Army and other charities.
 It always feels good to know your treasured clothing is not going to waste.

-This month, I was fortunate enough for a couple of strangers to bite on 2 items of my personal inventory I was looking to discard.
-After fees and small shipping costs, I still walk away with a hefty profit:
+This month, there were no strangers to bite on any items of my personal inventory I was looking to discard.
+After fees and small shipping costs, I usually still walk away with a hefty profit.